2i2c-org/team-compass/services/interactive-computing/incidents/after-incident.md

 They are not required to fill out all of the information in the report, though they may do so if they wish.

 ### Team Incident Report Writing Process
-If the Incident Report is not written within a few days after the incident has been resolved, there is a fallback process that makes sure all incident reports are published.
+If the incident participants haven't finished writing a report within a few days after the incident has been resolved, the Infrastructure Engineering team will take action.
+It's the team's responsibility to ensure all incident reports are published.

 **Each month, the Infrastructure Engineering team is scheduled to review past incidents and write up any missing Incident Report.**